rthomps35/Just-Speculate-the-Eggs/Design Document.md

 # Local Game Jam 2025: Bubble

+## NOTE TO FUTURE READERS
+This was my design document I used during the Jam.
+I'm leaving this as is for anyone who wants to see what the questions I was asking myself.
+I hope my horrible notes help you on any projects you have.

 ## Constraints
 1. 5-10 minutes average play time
 2. Sounds are all made by me, using my awful voice